-What is Velcade?
+What is Velcade®?

 Velcade, also known as bortezomib, is the first approved cancer therapy in a class of drugs known as proteasome inhibitors.
-In the U.S., Velcade is approved by the Food and Drug Administration (FDA) for the treatment of patients with multiple myeloma and also for use in the treatment of mantle cell lymphoma, another type of blood cancer.
+In the U.S., Velcade is approved by the Food and Drug Administration (FDA) for the treatment of multiple myeloma and also for the treatment of mantle cell lymphoma, another type of blood cancer.
 Velcade is manufactured by Takeda Oncology.

-Velcade is used in all stages of multiple myeloma.
+How is Velcade used in multiple myeloma?Velcade is used in all stages of multiple myeloma.

 Velcade is used alone or in combination with a variety of anti-myeloma drugs for the treatment of relapsed and/or refractory myeloma.
 It may be used in patients who had previously responded to treatment with Velcade and who have relapsed at least 6 months after completing prior Velcade treatment.